OgniomistrzV/sprof/README.md

 # sprof
-Vertica sproff script collecting the data about system + preprocessor that generates the PowerPoint
+Vertica sproff script collecting the data about system + preprocessor that generates the PowerPoint slide deck out of it.